ahawkins/raa-screencast/steps.md

     **unbearable** pain.
 So what's next?
 We should turn our attention back to the failing use case tests.
 Now that we have the form we can instantiate it and call the use case.
+  * So now we've reached the point where we need functionality.
+The test case is calling `run!` but the method is undefined.
+What goes on in this method?
+Well all the things to be honest.
+Right now we're only focused on sending email.
+This is the point where we need to start looking at gems.
+It doesn't make sense for us to implement our own email delivery thing.
+We need something that allows different behavior per environment.
+Natrually we don't want to send emails in the test environment, only assert that an email has crossed over the boundary.
+We could implement this all ourselves, but I think that would require writing a bunch of classes that would undoubtably be replced with a library.
+I don't like to introduce gems so early in an application's development but it seems this is best option.
+The `mail` gem is perfect for us.
+So let's get to it by writing some failing tests.
+For now we only need to test that generated email has been delivered.
+Let's punt on `run!` and figure out what kind of assertions we need. this keeps the test failing while working on making assertions pass.
+For now I think it's safe enough for us to test that the email contains all the information about the invoice.